jenskeiner/lintr/docs/project_plan.md

    - Add nested rule sets last to ensure all dependencies exist
    - Clean up rule sets that have no rules and no valid nested sets
    - Provide clear error messages when rule sets cannot be created or nested sets are not found

+### Output Formatting
+- Keep output formatting simple and consistent.
+Instead of verbose labels like "rule set: default", just use the identifier in parentheses "(default)".
+This makes the output cleaner and easier to scan.
+- Use Unicode symbols (✓, ✗, -, ⚡) to provide visual status indicators.
+These are more intuitive than text labels and make the output easier to scan quickly.
+- Maintain a clear visual hierarchy through consistent indentation:
+  - Repository names at the root level
+  - Rule results indented with 2 spaces
+  - Fix descriptions indented with 4 spaces
+- When showing errors or problems, keep the error messages concise and prefix them with "Error:" for easy identification.

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.